Lucille Nava: House of Representatives (2016–2025)

 Nava was elected representative of Guimaras's lone district under the Liberal Party in the 2016 elections, defeating Henry Babiera; she succeeded her husband JC Rahman Nava, who ran for governor of Guimaras in 2016.
 Soon after her election, Nava left the Liberal Party to join PDP-Laban.

 During the COVID-19 pandemic, Nava called for the rebuilding of Guimaras' health systems.
 In October 2020, Nava briefly held the position of chairperson of the House Committee on Health for a week during a speakership dispute between Lord Allan Velasco and Alan Peter Cayetano.
 Nava ultimately served three terms in Congress.

 Governor of Guimaras

 In 2025, Nava was elected governor of Guimaras under the National Unity Party (NUP), defeating independent candidate Maggie Cacho in a landslide.
-As governor, Nava worked alongside the Philippine Tuberculosis Society Inc. (PTSI) in initiating the Tuberculosis-Free Guimaras Island Initiative, a screening and treatment program in the province that aims to eradicate the disease from Guimaras within four to five years, with American author and vlogger John Green visiting the province in October 2025 to assist in the program alongside Partners in Health after USAID, which had previously provided partial funding for the project, was largely dismantled.
+As governor, Nava worked alongside the Philippine Tuberculosis Society Inc. (PTSI) in initiating the Tuberculosis-Free Guimaras Island Initiative, a screening and treatment program in the province that aims to eradicate the disease from Guimaras within four to five years.
+American author and vlogger John Green visiting the province in October 2025 to assist in the program alongside Partners in Health after USAID, which had previously provided partial funding for the project, was largely dismantled.